jmiskovic/DSPedal/README.md

 Processing effect is written in [Faust](http://faust.grame.fr/) programming language and compiled into C code.
 So far the Cortex M4 core clocked at 204 MHz has proven to be capable of executing relatively complex effects like wah, but effect-chaining quickly reaches the limits of processing power.

+## Controlling effect parameters ##

+While the DSP is programmed in Faust, user can specify input parameters, defined by name, range, step and initial value.
+These parameters are automatically added to GUI and can be controlled freely.

+One way to change parameter is to use arrow keys.
+Left/right selects the effect while up/down changes value by step.
+The selected parameter is displayed as large horizontal gauge in the middle of GLCD.
+The rest of channels are displayed as small vertical bars on sides.

+The other way is to bind parameter to input channel.
+By pressing enter key, input channels are cycled; icon shows currently selected channels.
+Supported channels are: Pot1, Pot2, Pot3, Pedal1, Pedal2, Accelerometer X axis and Accelerometer Y axis.
+Once the channel is selected, the parameter value is constantly updated with input channel value.

 ## Firmware ##

 LPCOpen is used as HAL.
 The port to this platform is extracted as a separate project [here](https://bitbucket.org/jmiskovic/lpcopen-for-lpc4357-evb).
 The toolchain and workflow is described there.